j0lvera/pgbudget/README.md

 This approach:
 - Uses intuitive concepts like "inflow" and "outflow"
-- Automatically determines which accounts to debit and credit
+- Automatically determines which internal accounts to debit and credit based on the `type`, `account_uuid`, and `category_uuid` provided.
 - Shields users from needing to understand double-entry accounting details
-- Supports full CRUD operations (insert, update, delete) with the same simplified interface
+- Supports full CRUD operations (insert, update, delete).
+For updates, changing `amount`, `description`, or `date` is straightforward.
+Modifying `type`, `account_uuid`, or `category_uuid` can be more complex as it might change the fundamental nature of the transaction and the accounts debited/credited.
 - Is exposed via PostgREST as a standard RESTful resource

-### 2. Direct Transactions View (For Accounting Professionals)
+### 2. Specifying Debit and Credit Accounts Directly (For Accounting Professionals or Complex Transactions)
+For complete control over the double-entry process, you can directly specify `debit_account_uuid` and `credit_account_uuid`.
+When using this mode, you should not provide `type`, `account_uuid`, or `category_uuid` (or they will be ignored if the system prioritizes explicit debit/credit accounts).

 ```sql
 -- Add a transaction by directly specifying debit and credit accounts